Before you can give notice of your marriage you must decide when and where you want the ceremony to take place.

 - a fee for solemnisation of the marriage

-- a fee for use of the council office/ room or for the registrar to attend an approved venue
+- a fee for use of the council office/ room or for the registrar to take part at an approved venue

-These fees are payable when you submit your notice application.
+These fees are payable when you present your notice application.

 The fee for giving notice is £22.00 per notice form.
 You will need a separate form for each person.